unional/fsa-emitter/README.md

 This library addresses this issue by emitting and consuming events using a standard format, and provides IDE type support, so they can be consumed easily.

+[@unional/events-plus] is the spiritual successor of this package.
+It works with multiple event emitters with similar API.
+Feel free to check it out.

 ## Best practice

 One of the benefits of using events is decoupling.